Norbert Rillieux: Other work

 Rillieux also used his engineering skills to deal with a yellow fever outbreak in New Orleans in the 1850s.
 Rillieux presented a plan to the city that would eliminate the moist breeding grounds for the mosquitoes that carried the disease by addressing problems in the city's sewer system and drying swamplands in the area.
 The plan was blocked by Edmund Forstall, now a state legislator.
-Several years later, the ongoing yellow fever outbreak in New Orleans was addressed by engineers using a method extremely similar to what Rillieux had proposed.
+Several years later, the ongoing yellow fever outbreak in New Orleans was addressed by engineers using a method extremely similar to Rillieux's proposals.

 Later life

 Norbert Rillieux returned to France in the late 1850s, a few years before the start of the American Civil War.
 Race relations in the United States may have motivated part of his decision to do so since at one point, Rillieux became enraged when one of his applications for a patent was rejected because authorities falsely believed that he was a slave and thus, not a citizen in the United States.

 In Paris, Rillieux became interested in Egyptology and hieroglyphics, which he studied with the family of Jean-François Champollion.
 He spent the next decade working at the Bibliothèque Nationale.

 In 1881, at the age of 75, Rillieux made one last foray into sugar evaporation when he adapted his multiple effect evaporation system to extract sugar from sugar beets.
 The process for which he filed patent was far more fuel-efficient than that currently in use in the beet sugar factories in France.
 Prior to Rillieux's invention, two engineers developed a vacuum pan and electric coils to improve the process of making sugar, but this was unsuccessful due to the use of steam at wrong locations in the machine.
 Rillieux's process fixed the errors in the previous process, but Rillieux lost the rights to the patent he had filed.

-Norbert Rillieux died on October 8, 1894, at the age of 88.
+Norbert Rillieux died on October 8, 1894, aged 88.
 He is buried in Père Lachaise Cemetery in Paris with the inscription "Ici reposent Norbert Rellieux ingénieur civil né à la Nouvelle Orleans 18 Mars 1806/décédé à Paris le 8 Octobre 1894/Emily Cuckow, Veuve Rillieux 1827-1912."
 His wife, Emily Cuckow, died in 1912 and is buried beside him.

 In his honor, a bronze memorial was erected in the Louisiana State Museum with the inscription: "To honor Norbert Rillieux, born at New Orleans, Louisiana, March 17, 1806, and died at Paris, France, October 8, 1894.
 Inventor of Multiple Evaporation and Its Application to the Sugar Industry."